-- · keep the School Keep Clear marking (zig zags) clear - ensure pavements, driveways, the school gates and pedestrian access points are kept clear - ensure emergency vehicles would be able to get past if needed - adhere to local parking restrictions - turn off your engine when parked engines left idling contribute to air pollution - behave in a manner that is respectful towards others - including pedestrians and local residents - park further away from school if at all possible - if you don't have any other options and do need to use a vehicle to drop your child off, then we request that you allow extra time in order to drop off safely and legally and park further away from the academy, if you are at all able
+- Do not stop to drop off or park on the zig zags (School Keep Clear marking). - Ensure pavements, driveways, the school gates and pedestrian access points are kept clear. - Ensure emergency vehicles would be able to get past if needed. - · Adhere to local parking restrictions. - Turn off your engine when parked engines left idling contribute to air pollution. - Behave in a manner that is respectful towards others - including pedestrians and local residents. - · Park further away from school if at all possible. - If you don't have any other options and do need to use a vehicle to drop your child off, then we request that you allow extra time in order to drop off safely and legally and park further away from the academy, if you are at all able. - The car park at the front of school within the blue gates is for staff use only.
+No cars should be accessing this car park to drop students off or pick them up at any time of the day.
+If a student has mobility needs or requires additional support to access the school site then this request should be made to the principal or vice principal.